 Located on the Mall in the heart of the Viking Triangle in Waterford City, the House of Waterford Crystal brings a visit to Waterford to a whole new level.
 Our staff will be pleased to welcome you on arrival and take you on a journey to see exquisite pieces of crystal created before your very eyes https://www.waterfordvisitorcentre.com/

-Local Enterprise Office (LEO) of Waterford and Wexford
+Local Enterprise Office (LEO) of Waterford, Wexford, Kilkenny and Tipperary

 LEOs aim to promote entrepreneurship, foster business start-ups and develop existing micro and small businesses to drive job creation and to provide accessible high quality supports for Business ideas.